onzfonz/comp227/src/content/1/en/part1a.md

 ```

 Once you complete this command, you'll notice that the *main* branch no longer has the green arrow next to it.
-You can also ensure that your changes are on GitHub.
+You can also ensure that your changes are on GitHub (including your empty commit message)
 To ensure that you are working through the material correctly, you will message me directly once you finish this to confirm that you are following the steps.

 > ***If you use more than one computer, you'll need to make sure that you pull at the beginning of the session and push at the end***.